survivejs/react-book/manuscript/04_implementing_notes.md

         <Note
           task={note.task}
           onEdit={this.props.onEdit.bind(null, note.id)}
-          onRemove={this.props.onRemove.bind(null, note.id)} />
+          onDelete={this.props.onDelete.bind(null, note.id)} />
       </li>
     );
   }
 }
 ```

-Triggering `onRemove` is even simpler than the same operation for input.
+Triggering `onDelete` is even simpler than the same operation for input.
 We capture `onClick` and trigger our callback then.

 **app/components/Note.jsx**